Richard Harrison (actor): Z-movies in Asia

-In Hong Kong, Harrison starred in what was supposed to be a small number of low-budget martial arts "ninja" films, directed by Chinese filmmaker Godfrey Ho, with whom he was already familiar from working for the Shaw Brothers in the 1970s.
-However, Ho later re-edited his scenes into many more films in a cut-and-paste style of filmmaking that has since made him infamous.
-Harrison found himself the unwilling star of at least twenty-four different movies, with titles like Ninja Terminator, Cobra Vs. Ninja, Golden Ninja Warrior and Diamond Ninja Force.
-Like the Silver Star productions, the "ninja" films have since become cult films.
+In Hong Kong, Harrison starred in what was supposed to be a small number of low-budget martial arts "ninja" films directed by Chinese filmmaker Godfrey Ho, with whom he was already familiar from working for the Shaw Brothers in the 1970s.
+However, Ho later re-edited his scenes into many more films in a cut-and-paste style of filmmaking.
+As a result, Harrison found himself the unwilling star of at least twenty-four different movies, with titles like Ninja Terminator, Cobra Vs. Ninja, Golden Ninja Warrior, and Diamond Ninja Force.
+Like the Silver Star productions, the "ninja" films have become cult films.
 Disgusted with that outcome, Harrison returned to the United States.

-In 1991, Harrison played Jack Roth in the drama film Lies of the Twins opposite Aidan Quinn, Isabella Rossellini and Iman.
+In 1991, Harrison played Jack Roth in the drama film Lies of the Twins opposite Aidan Quinn, Isabella Rossellini, and Iman.
 Directed by Tim Hunter, much of the movie was shot at Harrison's beach-front home in Malibu.
-The film was generally well received by critics upon release.
+The film was generally well-received by critics upon release.

 Harrison subsequently slowed down his film work over the next few years.
-His last movies to date were the 1993 erotic thriller Angel Eyes and the 2000 film Jerks.
-Angel Eyes was directed by the prolific cinematographer/director Gary Graver, and starred Erik Estrada, John Phillip Law and Monique Gabrielle.
+His last movies were the 1993 erotic thriller Angel Eyes and the 2000 film Jerks.
+Angel Eyes was directed by the cinematographer/director Gary Graver and starred Erik Estrada, John Phillip Law, and Monique Gabrielle.

-Some of the more noteworthy movies in Harrison's later career were the Moroccan film Amok (1982) and Dark Mission (1987), by both loved and hated Spanish director Jesús Franco.
-The latter might not be much better than Harrison's Filipino films in terms of quality but did have a more-interesting-than-usual cast featuring Christopher Lee, Christopher Mitchum and French adult film star Brigitte Lahaie (also known for appearing in the horror films of Jean Rollin).
+Some of the more noteworthy movies in Harrison's later career were the Moroccan film Amok (1982) and Dark Mission (1987), by controversial Spanish director Jesús Franco.
+It had a cast featuring Christopher Lee, Christopher Mitchum, and French adult film star Brigitte Lahaie (also known for appearing in the horror films of Jean Rollin).

 One of the few serious roles that Harrison portrayed in the 1980s was that of American President Andrew Johnson in Ali Hatami's Iranian production Hajji Washington.
 The film was completed in 1982 but was not screened in Iran until 1998.

-He has since founded a, now defunct, multisystem electronics company named Gladiator Electronics with his son Sebastian.
+He has since founded a now defunct, multisystem electronics company named Gladiator Electronics with his son Sebastian.